syst3mw0rm/edx-platform/docs/en_us/course_authors/source/running_course/course_grades.rst

 After you request a grade report for your students, the result is a time-stamped CSV file that includes columns to identify each student: id, email, and username.
 It also includes a column for every assignment that is included in your grading configuration: each homework, lab, midterm, final, and any other assignment type you added to your course.

-.. important:: Because this file contains identifying information for students, be sure to follow your institution's data stewardship policies when you open or save this file.
+.. important:: Because this file contains data that identifies students, be sure to follow your institution's data stewardship policies when you open or save this file.

 To download a file of student grades: